Law clerk: Pakistan

-The Supreme Court of Pakistan has an extensive and competitive program for the appointment of the Law Clerks/Research Associates.
+The Supreme Court of Pakistan has a competitive program for the appointment of the Law Clerks/Research Associates.
 Applications are invited from all over Pakistan calling on fresh law graduates, Advocates and Barristers to submit their CVs, transcripts/degrees, three letters of recommendation and a legal writing sample.
 Applicants thereafter are shortlisted purely on merit and interviewed eventually by the scrutiny committee, consisting of senior judges and law clerks of the Court, before final appointment.
 In recent years, all law clerks appointed have been licensed advocates placed at the top of their class with excellent research credentials.
 Law clerks sit in court during hearings.
 In chambers, law clerks assist the judge in making determinations of law, conducting research, critically proof-reading the court orders and preparing briefs etc. Law clerks serve as paid staff of the court for an extendable one-year term.
 The Supreme Court has 17 law clerks for the year 2017-2018.

 In the Lahore High Court, many civil judges with master's degrees (mostly LLM) and post-graduate research experience are appointed as research associates equivalent to law clerks to the judges of the court.
 They function through the Research Centre of the Lahore High Court and assist all the judges in the various registry benches of the Lahore High Court.